FNNDSC/miniChRIS-docker/README.md

 If you've caught yourself muttering

-> I don't care about anything, just work
+> I don't care about all of this, just work

 then this is the repo for you.